 Domestic violence

-Note: It is important to note that the points mentioned above are legal reasons you should release your tenants from their lease obligations without any damages.
+It is important to note that the points mentioned above are legal reasons you should release your tenants from their lease obligations without any damages.
 However, personal and professional reasons may still warrant an early lease termination, such as loss of income, job transfer, and health issues.
-In such cases, you can be compassionate to allow the tenant to find a solution or find an agreeable way of terminating the lease agreement.
+In such cases, you can be compassionate and allow the tenant to find a solution or an agreeable way of terminating the lease agreement.

 Conclusion

 The lease agreement constitutes a legally binding contract between you and your tenant, which will dictate your rights as a landlord and your responsibilities to your tenant.
 Therefore, if you want to be a great landlord, you need to know how to handle your tenants.
-This includes being familiar with the lease agreement, voiding it if there is a breach either by you or your tenant and conducting proper checks before allowing anyone to occupy your property.
+This includes being familiar with the lease agreement, voiding it if there is a breach, either by you or your tenant, and conducting proper checks before allowing anyone to occupy your property.

 When preparing the lease agreement, you must include all the necessary clauses and provisions.
 This will ensure that your tenant will have everything they need and that the lease agreement is secure.
 It would be best to list all the key provisions in the lease agreement.
 This allows you to easily navigate the document for a smooth relationship with your tenants.